PrakasRavichandran/dairy-blog/_posts/2023-09-08-cooking-up-love-a-surprise-feast-for-mom-and-dads-special-day.markdown

 ### Milk Vermicelli and Masala Vada: A Feast for the Heart

 I heated a pan on the gas stove, poured in oil, and once it reached the right temperature, I gently introduced the round patties into the sizzling oil.
 The aroma that filled the kitchen was simply irresistible.
-In no time, dad's favorite masala vada was ready, golden and crisp.
+In no time, Dad's favorite masala vada was ready, golden and crisp.

 With both dishes prepared, I packed them into a traditional brass vessel.
 Then, with my heart pounding with excitement, I headed downstairs to present the surprise feast to my parents.